 People have been placed "on a list" because of visiting one or more of

 my websites.
 Some categories of my email messages have been systematically

 deleted in route, never to be seen again.
-With that in mind, I suggest
+With such things in mind,

-that you download all of the information that's available here.
-Then,
+I suggest that you download all of the information that's available here.

 at least you'll still have the information.